-Packets may be picked up Thursday June 7, 4pm to 7pm or Friday June 8, 11am to 6pm at Syracuse Bicycle or starting at 6:30 a.m. on site on race day.
+Packets may be picked up Thursday 3-6pm and Friday 11-6:30pm at Syracuse Bicycle or starting at 6:30 a.m. on site on race day.
 We stress packet pick-up beforehand to make your morning easier and registration lines shorter!
 You may pick up for a friend or relative with a signature.

 Please review the information in your packet, including your age and swim wave.
 If there is a discrepancy, please notify an official immediately.

 Chip pick-up and body marking will be at 6:30 a.m.
 You must show your bib to pick up your chip and to be body marked.
 There are no exceptions.

 When teams pick up their chip – all three members must be present.
 No exceptions.

 The transition area will be open to rack your bike starting at 6:15 a.m.
 You must rack your bike on its assigned number.
 Bikes should be removed by 11 a.m.
 To enter the transition area, you must wear the bracelet found in your packet.

 The information meeting is at 7:30 a.m.
 The first wave departs at 8:00 a.m.

 While we take all safety precautions, you are ultimately responsible for your own safety in all three events.
 Most of the roads are open to traffic.

 Do I need a wetsuit?